black-143/Programming/CLI_TodoApp/readme.md

-<h3> This is a Commandl ine implemented Todo App using basic concepts of Python. </h3>
+<h3> This is a Commandl line implemented Todo App using basic concepts of Python. </h3>